 The Quantum Migration Becomes the Trust Rollover

-Post-quantum cryptography is not only a future security upgrade.
-It is a civilizational trust rollover for signatures, provenance, identity, agents, records, and long-lived institutional memory.
+Call it a future security upgrade if you like, but post-quantum cryptography amounts to an institutional trust rollover for signatures, provenance, identity, agents, records, and long-lived public memory.

 Not a Countdown